deepdoctection/deepdoctection/README.md

    - OCR and word assignment to detected layouts components
    - reading order

    Off the shelf actually means off the shelf.
-The results will look okay, but outputs useful for downstream tasks will only come when the models are adapted to actual documents you deal with.
+The results will look okay, but useful outputs for downstream tasks will only come out when models are adapted to actual documents you deal with.
 Therefore:

 2. **Fine-tune pre-trained DNN** on your own labeled dataset.
 Use generally acknowledged metrics for evaluating training improvements.